segarciat/algs4/README.md

 3. Practice basic unit testing.
 4. Prepare to self-study operating systems.

+## Repo Structure

+- The `pdf` folder consists of files typeset with LaTeX and the compiled PDFs.
+These are my solutions to exercises from the book that do not require writing a computer programming.
+Directly under `code` is a directory for each chapter.
+Under each chapter directory is a directory for each section in that chapter.
+This innermost directory contains the `.tex` and `.pdf` files.

 ## Companion Site

 The [book companion site]() has resources used throughout the book exposition and sometimes